-To which program should our organization apply if we want to produce a documentary film or podcast?
+To which program should our organization apply if we want to produce a media project?

 If you are planning to produce a radio program, film, television series, or podcast for broad regional or national distribution over broadcast media, the most appropriate program is Media Projects.